 Science – Kids can shoot ping pong balls through clear tubes using air suction.
-Another activity allows kids to use levels and gears to send balls rolling down a metal track.
+Another activity allows kids to use levers and gears to send balls rolling down a metal track.

 Lifestyle – At the Seattle Children’s Museum, kids can role play being an optometrist and checking their friend’s vision.
 A detailed mail room allows kids to sort and deliver mail.
 My daughter especially enjoyed the I-spy collage activity displaying hundreds of colorful postal stamps.
 Kids can pretend to be a sushi chef or visit replicated versions of a Chinese family home or African jungle hut.
 The kid’s museum also has lots of play vehicles kids can pretend to operate such as miniature versions of a public transport bus, sail boat, firetruck and a recreational van.
 The Metropolitan Market play area was another favorite activity; my kids enjoyed filling their carts with play food and taking turns checking out at the register as either the shopper or the check out attendant.

 Discovery – My kids had fun climbing on the nature-inspired play structure and turning over rocks (on hinges) to find hidden reptiles and fossils.
 A dark cave has pretend bats hiding among the ceiling crevices and a play camping tent complete with a wood fire.